 Free Non-Disclosure Agreement (NDA) Template

 A Non-Disclosure Agreement is a legal document used to prevent confidential information from being revealed.
-It’s usually used to stop employees sharing trade secrets, proprietary knowledge, or other private data disclosed by the owner.
+It’s usually used to stop employees from sharing trade secrets, proprietary knowledge, or other private data disclosed by the owner.

 Trusted by 20,120 users.